sheezer/Data-Projects/ML-Final Project/README.md

 ### Streamlit Application

-The course recommender system designed as part of the MAchine Learning Capstone project was used to create a Streamlit application.
+The course recommender system designed as part of the Machine Learning Capstone project was used to create a Streamlit application.
 The application can be accessed here: [App Link](https://sheezer-course-recommender-app-recommender-app-6xy8bz.streamlit.app/)

 The repository containing all the files used in the application can be accessed here: [Repo Link](https://github.com/sheezer/Course-Recommender-App)